-After planting, many gardeners turn to wood chip mulch to help suppress weeds and reduce water loss.
+After planting, many gardeners turn to wood chip mulch to help suppress weeds and also reduce water loss from the soil.

-The bacteria present in soil, needed to break down wood, feed off of nitrogen and if there's no nitrogen surplus, these bacteria will take it from the surrounding soil.
+Bacteria present in soil which is needed to break down woody matter, feed off of nitrogen and if there's no freely available, these bacteria will take it from the surrounding soil.

 How to avoid nitrogen deficiency in your plants

-Dress borders with a rich source of nitrogen - preferably organic - so the bacteria can work happily without your plants having to pay heavily for their dinner.
+Dress borders with a rich source of nitrogen - preferably organic - so the bacteria can work happily without your plants suffering.

 Composting the wood chips for a while will ensure it is safe to use.
-As a rule of thumb, leave softwood a minimum of one year ro break down - in cases of high sap content, leave softwood for two years and the same for hardwoods.
+As a rule of thumb, leave softwood a minimum of one year to break down - or in cases of high sap content, leave softwood for two years and the same for hardwoods.

 All fir chips are acidic so bear this in mind when using around your shrubs.